Curba/RINSC_pipelined32BitCPU/README.md

-# RINSC, is not so complex
+# RINSC, Is Not So Complex : RINSC

 RINSC is a 32-bit 5-stage pipelined CPU with L1 cache and memory.
 RINSC has 2 ALUs and forwarding capabilities to decrease CPI.